chart21/hpmpc/README.md

 (NUM_INPUTS * DATTYPE * PROCESS_NUM * Split_Roles_Multiplier) / Total time measured.

-When using the Split-Roles, Split_Roles_Multiplier is 6 for three-node settings and 24 for four-node settings.
-Otherwise, the multiplier is 1.
+When using the Split-Roles, Split_Roles_Multiplier is 6 for three node settings and 24 for four node settings.
+Otherwise, the multipler is 1.

 ### Debugging

 To check the correctness of a protocol, the debug function (function 7) checks the correctness of all basic gates in the boolean domain.
 Function 8-9 do the same in the arithmetic domain using a ring size of $2^{32}$ or $2^{64}$, respectively.
 Note that BITLENGTH and DATTYPE specified in `config.h` must be compatible with the computation domain.
 DATTYPE = 128 requires support for SSE, DATTYPE = 256 for AVX-2, and DATTYPE = 512, for AVX-512.
 The following combinations are valid for 32-bit computation: BITLENGTH = 32, DATTYPE = 32/128/256/512.
 The following combinations are valid for 64-bit computation: BITLENGTH = 64, DATTYPE = 64//256 (requires AVX-512)/512.